KevJumba: The Amazing Race

 In May and June 2010, Wu participated with his father in filming for the 17th season of The Amazing Race, an American reality television game show.
-Upon this announcement, it was also the first time his dad's name, Michael, was revealed, which was kept anonymous since his debut.
+Upon this announcement, it was also the first time his dad's name, Michael, was revealed, which had been kept anonymous since his debut.
 Wu officially announced his participation on Facebook on September 1, and on YouTube a week later.
 The season premiered on September 26, 2010.
 Michael and Kevin's best placement was a third-place finish in Leg 2 and Leg 6.
 Their worst placement was a last place finish (9th) in Leg 3, a non-elimination leg.
 They ended up in seventh place and were eliminated in Leg 7 after being issued two 30-minute penalties for using a cab to travel between tasks on the leg when they were instructed to walk; another team had also issued a similar penalty and checked in after them, but only had one half-hour penalty, resulting in Kevin and Michael's elimination.